Ser-Avi/Project3-CUDA-Path-Tracer/README.md

 <p align="center">
   <img width="80%" alt="image" src="img/matsMats.png" />
   <br>
-  <em>"Cornell Showcase" with the material channel, showing the differing materials on my code's side</em>
+  <em>"Cornell Showcase" with the material output option showing the differing materials on my code's side</em>
 </p>
 This was implemented as a potential performance speedup, the results of which are discussed below in the Analysis section.
 The way it is implemented is that since I already encode intersection material information as an ENUM, I simply use thrust::sort_by_key to sort my paths and intersections by treating the ENUMS as their integer value.
 Then, similarly to my grid sorting in my Boids project, I use a kernel to "unroll" this sorted array and get the start and end index of each material.
 I store these in a small array of size MaterialNumber, and then launch kernels for each material with a threadcount based on these results.
 I created a "None" material for terminated paths, which has the highest index, so it gets sorted to the end of my array.
 Thus, I can simply use the start index of this array to cut away these paths for my next loop, essentially giving me stream compaction for free.